rpatel3001/dumphfdl/README.md

 - No particular device is specified, only the driver name - this causes the SoapySDR library to pick the first available SDRPlay device of the given type (sdrplay).
 - No gain is specified - this causes auto gain control (AGC) to be used.
+- No bandwidth is specified - this causes the default to be used (greatest bandwidth less than the sample rate).
 - No center frequency is specified - the program will compute one automatically, based on the given list of channel frequencies.
 - No output is specified - the program will print decoded messages to the terminal (standard output).
 - Sampling rate is set to 250000 samples per second (this parameter is mandatory).